dfki-ric/pytransform3d/_sources/rotations.rst.txt

 represent the identity rotation in this case.
 However, we can modify the representation to avoid this singularity.

-It is possible to write this in a more compact way as a rotation vector:
+It is possible to write this in a more compact way as a rotation vector [2]_:

 .. math::